Completeness and spectral synthesis of nonselfadjoint one-dimensional perturbations of selfadjoint operators: Basic Functional Model: Proofs

 Given a nonnegative function $m$ on $\BR$ such that $\log m\in L ^1\big(\text{d}x/(x^2+1)\big)$, there is a unique outer function $\cO$ of Smirnov class, whose modulus is equal to $m$ a.e. on $\BR$ and which satisfies $\cO(i)>0$ (see~\cite[Part II, Chapter 3]{hj}).
 This function will be denoted by $\cO_m$.

 The following theorem due to M.G.
 Krein (see, e.g., ~\cite[Part II, Chapter 1]{hj}) will be useful: {\it If an entire function $F$ is of bounded type both in $\BC^+$ and in $\BC^-$, then $F$ is of Cartwright class.
-If, moreover, $F$ is in the Smirnov class both in $\BC^+$ and in $\BC^-$, then $F$ is a Cartwright class function of zero exponential type.}
+If, moreover, $F$ is in the Smirnov class both in $\BC^+$ and in $\BC^-$, then $F$ is a Cartwright class function of zero exponential type.} We refer to~\cite[Section IV.8]{Gohb_Krein} for applications of these results to the spectral theory of non-dissipative operators.

 Finally, we remark that applications of de Branges spaces to the spectral theory of discrete selfadjoint operators and their perturbations are numerous and well-known, see for instance,~\cite{mak-polt} and also papers~\cite{Martin} and~\cite{Silva-Toloza}, that are closely related to our approach.